billionapeclub/bulk-send-assets/README.md

 }
 ```

-chnage the wallet address to the address you want to send it to:
+change the wallet address to the address you want to send it to:
 ```
 for ape in data:
     rvn.walletpassphrase('ravencointothemoon', 100)